myJSStack/js-pocket-reference/chapter2/content.md

 ```
 - Conversion are automatic, but may want to push to make you code cleaner using `Boolean()`, `Number()`, `String()` or `Object()`
 - Note that any value other than null or undefined has a `toString()` method and the result of this method is usually the same as that returned by the String() function.
-- working with financial or scientific data
+- working with financial or scientific data  :heart_eyes:
 ```
 var n = 123456.789;
 n.toFixed(2); // "123456.79"